Demythization of Structural XML Query Processing: Comparison of Holistic and Binary Approaches, Technical Report: Motivation example

 Although the principle of both approaches is different, let us discuss several statistics of processing \queryref{q:demo1} and \queryref{q:demo2} using a~binary and a~holistic join approach.
 The statistics are as follows: (i) the number of invocations of the recursive function of a~holistic join approach ($getNext_{HJ}$), (ii) the number of iterations in the loops of a~binary join approach ($next_{BJ}$), and (iii) the number of stack operations (push / pop) for both approaches ($sOp_{HJ}$ and $sOp_{BJ}$).
 Our experiments show that these statistics represent the most time-expensive operations during the query processing.
-Let us analyze several cases of processing the both sample queries:
+Let us analyze several cases of processing the both sample queries.
+These cases represent various stages of the XML query processing:

 \begin{enumerate} \item All query nodes are output and we use the \algo{TwigStack}~\cite{bruno2002holistic} holistic join and the \algo{StackTreeAnc}~\cite{al2002structural} binary partial-joins.

 \item All query nodes are output and we use the \algo{GTPStack}~\cite{bavca2013optimal} holistic join and the \algo{StackTreeAnc}~\cite{al2002structural} binary partial-joins.